1. Why is your practice dedicated to psychological evaluations for immigration cases?

 Yes!
 I want to do what is most effective for your client and their case.
 If there are peculiarities regarding your courts or judges, let me know and I will work to accommodate them.

 I abide by individual state licensure regulations regarding the practice of clinical social work and telehealth.
-Some states restrict practice, including remote practice, entirely to social workers licensed in the state where the client resides.
+Most states restrict practice, including remote practice, entirely to social workers licensed in the state where the client is physically located at the time of the evaluation.

 7. If my client lives in a state not listed on your website but my office is in a state where you can practice, can I have my client do the evaluation from my office?